kubernetes/website/docs/concepts/services-networking/service.md

 Note that a `Service` can map an incoming port to any `targetPort`.
 By default the `targetPort` will be set to the same value as the `port` field.
-Perhaps more interesting is that `targetPort` can be a string, referring to the name of a port in the backend `Pods`.
-The actual port number assigned to that name can be different in each backend `Pod`.
+Perhaps more interesting is that `targetPort` can be a string, referring to the name of a port in the producer `Pods`.
+The actual port number assigned to that name can be different in each producer `Pod`.
 This offers a lot of flexibility for deploying and evolving your `Services`.
-For example, you can change the port number that pods expose in the next version of your backend software, without breaking clients.
+For example, you can change the port number that pods expose in the next version of your producer software, without breaking clients.

 Kubernetes `Services` support `TCP` and `UDP` for protocols.
 The default